Sarlaac/sarlaac.github.io/_posts/2022-09-20-gitlab-mirror.md

 ![image](https://user-images.githubusercontent.com/92181960/191296603-3bfc3620-6fe3-43d3-95bf-3739192bdd3d.png)

 That’s it!
 Test the setup by committing a change on the Gitlab repository and go look for it to be mirrored to the Github repository.
+If you are interested in how this mirror can be used to [restore a corrupt or lost repository](https://sarlaac.github.io/posts/restore-mirror/) I have a post for that now.